-TEP members were asked to review meeting materials sent two weeks in advance of the inperson meeting in the form of a TEP Notebook.
+TEP members were asked to review meeting materials (TEP Notebook) sent two weeks in advance of the in-person meeting.
 The TEP Notebook was organized by topic into chapters.
 Each chapter included:

 - Summary of main points of the chapter - Background and rationale for including content area in standardized assessment - Preliminary results of Alpha 1 field testing (if applicable) - Description of data elements under consideration for standardized assessment - Reflection and discussion questions for TEP members